Force over Distance: Chapter 22

 //All right, fine,// he growled. //Don’t make me regret this.//

-He shut his eyes, stopped grounding himself, and let Rush pull him out of his body.
+He shut his eyes, stopped grounding himself, and let Rush pull him from his body.

-There was a moment of mental vertigo, brief and terrible, then—
+There was a moment of mental vertigo, brief and terrible.

 He opened his eyes.
 He was still in the shuttle.
 Except.
 All the lights were on.
 Everything was bathed in a friendly gold glow.
-The deck plating was warm.
-The consoles were live, the stars behind the forward view were bright, and, playing from the shuttle’s com system, he could hear piano.
+The deck plates were warm, the consoles were live, the stars behind the forward view were bright, and, playing from the shuttle’s com system, he could hear piano.

 Chloe and Eli were nowhere to be seen.
 Rush watched him with an amused expression.

 Young studied the scientist, taking in his altered appearance.
 Rush’s hair was short.
 Well, shorter, growing out of cut that might’ve, once upon a time, been neat.
 A crisp, white shirt had replaced his black military jacket.
-He was wearing designer shoes Young had never seen.
-His glasses were intact.
+He wore designer shoes and intact glasses that caught the amber light.

 “Hi,” Young said cautiously.